On the classification of non-big Ulrich vector bundles on fourfolds: Introduction

 One often useful geometrical consequence of the existence of a non-big Ulrich vector bundle $\E$ on $X$ is that $X$ is covered by linear spaces, as shown in \cite[Thm.~2]{ls}.
 This property gives very strong conditions on the geometry of $X$ especially in low dimension, thus allowing the classification of non-big Ulrich vector bundles for $n \le 3$, achieved in \cite{lo, lm}.
 On the other hand, already for $n=4$, the classification of varieties covered by lines is far more incomplete.
 For example, for $n=4$, one can have scrolls $X \to Y$ which are a projective bundle only over a proper open subset of a threefold $Y$.
 Nevertheless, denoting by $H$ a hyperplane section of $X$, observe that still a lot of information on the pair $(X,H)$ is available in dimension $n \ge 2$.
 We have (see \cite{bs2} and \S \ref{adj}) the nef value $\tau = \tau(X,H)$ and the nef value morphism

 Classical adjunction theory allows to divide the pairs $(X,H)$ into different cases, depending on the behaviour of $\phi_{\tau}$ (this is especially useful for $n=4$, see Lemma \ref{aggiu}).
-In this paper we study this morphism in the presence of a non-big rank $r$ vector bundle Ulrich vector bundle $\E$, as follows.
+In this paper we study this morphism in the presence of a non-big rank $r$ Ulrich vector bundle $\E$, as follows.
 We have a morphism $\Phi : X \to {\mathbb G}(r-1, \P H^0(\E))$ and its lift with connected fibers in the Stein factorization $\widetilde \Phi : X \to \widetilde{\Phi(X)}$.
-When $c_1(\E)^n = 0$, we first prove a useful technical result, the Dichotomy Lemma \ref{dico}, that allows to compare the fibers of $\Phi$ (or of $\widetilde \Phi$) and of a given morphism starting from $X$.
+When $c_1(\E)^n = 0$, we first prove a useful technical result, the Dichotomy Lemma (see Lemma \ref{dico}), that allows to compare the fibers of $\Phi$ (or of $\widetilde \Phi$) and of a given morphism starting from $X$.
 A nice application of it is given in two standard cases arising in adjunction theory, a quadric fibration in Proposition \ref{qf} and a blow-up of a point in Proposition \ref{caso(e)}.
 Moreover when $n=4$, applying the Dichotomy Lemma to $\phi_{\tau}$ in several cases, together with the results in \cite{ls} and \cite{lms} in the case $c_1(\E)^n > 0$, we get a pretty complete classification of non-big Ulrich vector bundles, as stated below.
 In many cases we have a linear Ulrich triple, in the sense of Definition \ref{not4}.
+The cases in the theorem below are also listed in Tables \ref{tab1} and \ref{tab2} at the end of the paper.

 \begin{bthm} 3cm

 Let $X \subseteq \P^N$ be a smooth irreducible variety of dimension $4$ and let $\E$ be a rank $r$ vector bundle on $X$.
 If $\E$ is Ulrich not big then $(X,\O_X(1),\E)$ is one of the following.